pournima2413/fashion-class-classification/README.md

 - Dropout helped generalization by preventing overfitting.

 ---

+## 📊 Results & Visualizations

+Below are key visualizations that represent how our CNN model learned and performed.

+---

 ### 🖼️ Sample Fashion Images
 The dataset contains grayscale images representing 10 fashion categories.
 This grid shows random samples from the dataset.